CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRolls.md

 ## Combat Rolls

-Combat roll are Dice Pools that represent all of your characters ability with a specific weapon in combat.
+Combat roll are Dice Pools that represents a characters effectiveness in combat, generally with a specific weapon.

 - +Base Dice (varies with item tier, generally 3d6)
 - +/- 1d6 per Combat Skill